raspberrypilearning/target-practice-simplified/en/step_7.md

 --- /code ---

-**Tip:** 💡 If you changed the colour of your outer circle then you will need to replace `'blue'` with the colour name that you have chosen.

 --- /task ---

 --- task ---

 **Test:** 🔄 Run your project.
 Try to fire the arrow on the blue outer circle to see the message.

+--- /task ---
+--- collapse ---

+---
+title: Debug your code
+---

+**Tip:** 💡 If you changed the colour of your outer circle then you will need to replace `'blue'` with the colour name that you have chosen.

 **Tip:** 💡 `frame_rate=2`, in `run` at the bottom of your code, controls how fast your game draws.
 If it's going too fast, set it to a lower number.